We are currently seeking a new President and Board Members!

 Jaime Perce, Secretary

-John Humphries, Ophir Co Representative
+John Humphries, Ophir CO Representative

 Gina Johnston